pubkey/rxdb/docs-src/why-nosql.md

 With NoSQL databases, each write event always affects exactly one document.
 This makes it easy to optimize the processing of events at the client.
 For example instead of handling multiple updates to the same document, when the user comes online again, you could skip everything but the last event.

 Similar to that you can optimize observable query results.
 When you query the `customers` table you get a query result of 10 customers.
 Now a new customer is added to the table and you want to know how the new query results look like.
-You could analyze the event and now you know that you only have to add the new customer to the previous results set instead of running the whole query again.
+You could analyze the event and now you know that you only have to add the new customer to the previous results set, instead of running the whole query again.
 These types of optimizations can be run with all NoSQL queries and even work with `limit` and `skip` operators.
 In RxDB this all happens in the background with the [EventReduce algorithm](https://github.com/pubkey/event-reduce) that calculates new query results on incoming changes.

 These optimizations do not really work with relational data.
 A change to one table could affect a query to any other tables. and you could not just calculate the new results based on the event.
 You would always have to re-run the full query to get the updated results.